KTH/kth-node-cosmos-db/README.md

   db: config.db.db,
   defaultThroughput: 400,
   maxThroughput: 2000,
-  collections: Object.keys(models).map(key => {
+  collections: [
-    return models[key].collection.name
-  }),
+    { name: 'users', throughput: 800 },
+    { name: 'emails' }
+  ],
   logger: console
 })
 ```

-The collections is simply an array with the names of the collections which will be created by mongoose.
+The collections option is an array of objects.

-In the code above one was able to import the mongoose models and iterate over each model to extract the collection name.
+Each object must have the name attribute while the throughput attribute is optional.
+The throughput attribute makes it possible to have different default throughputs for each collections.
+If no throughput attribute is added it will default to the defaultThroughput option.

 ### Get Client